 The “spectrum” of frequency components is the frequency-domain representation of the signal .
 The inverse Fourier transform converts the frequency-domain function back to the time-domain function.
 A spectrum analyzer is a tool commonly used to visualize electronic signals in the frequency domain.

-Read moreWhat is spectrum allocation in telecom in India?
+Read moreWhat is spectrum of communication?

 Read more